myllynen/byteman-automation-tutorial/README.md

 ## Byteman Generic JMX Helper

-The earlier example already makes it possible to provide helpful metrics from unmodified Java applications over JMX.
-However, the approach so far is not scalable as application implementation details are coded in the Byteman script and the JMXHelper.
+The earlier example already makes it possible to provide helpful metrics from the example test application over JMX.
+However, the approach so far is not scalable as application implementation details are hard coded in the Byteman script and the JMXHelper.

 To address these issues, [JMXHelper.java](tutorial/5-byteman-generic/src/main/java/com/example/proftest/JMXHelper.java)